-Students are defined as persons currently enrolled at Trinity University taking one or more courses offered in the undergraduate/graduate class schedule.
-In order to borrow library materials students must present a current valid Trinity ID card.
+Students are defined as persons currently enrolled at Trinity University taking one or more courses offered in the undergraduate or graduate Course of Study Bulletin.
+In order to borrow library materials students must present a current, valid Trinity ID card.

-All library materials are subject to recall at which time the due dates are shortened and the overdue fines increase.
-The student should comply promptly with any request to bring back borrowed items.
+All library materials are subject to recall at which time due dates are shortened to 4 days from the date of recall, and overdue fines apply.
+The student should comply promptly with any request to bring back borrowed items that have been recalled.

-Books, government documents, maps, and printed music may be checked out for a period of 6 weeks and can be renewed electronically 2 times if there are no holds or recalls placed on the items.
+Books, government documents, and printed music may be checked out for the duration of the semester or summer term and can be renewed electronically 2 times if there are no holds or recalls placed on the items.
 See Renewing Items for instructions on how to do this.

 Interlibrary loan materials are assigned the due date set by the lending institution.
 Any renewal requests must be made through the Interlibrary Loan office.

 Bound periodicals circulate for 1 day, with no electronic renewals permitted.

 Most reserves at the main circulation desk can be checked out for 2 hours with no electronic renewals.
 Some items, such as Chromebooks and headphones, circulate for 4 hours.
 (Peripheral CD/DVD drives for Chromebooks can be checked out through ITS, on the library's first floor.)

 Media materials circulate for 14 days with 2 electronic renewals.

 Materials in Special Collections must be used in Special Collections.

 Unbound (current) periodical issues may not generally be checked out, unless special permission is granted by Reference staff.
 In such a case, the student may have a one-day, non-renewable loan only.